tari-labs/tari-university/consensus-mechanisms/PITCHME.md

 Proof of work is a way to come to distributed consensus and is one of the most innovative things that bitcoin brought to the table, and that's why its had this longevity, and while it is having scaling issues and the consensus of block size  etc. its a pretty resilent solution to the byzantine generals problem

-## Proof of Authority

-Note: VIVA introduces the concept of Proof of Authority as an algorithm which delivers instant transactions and seamless consensus over a truly distributed network.

-According to William Banks, CTO at VIVA, “while Proof of Stake might have certain advantages, it is not a panacea.
-The problem is that there is no guarantee that the validator with the highest collateral deposited a for a block is going to operate the network in its best interests.”

-“In fact, Proof of Stake coins are plagued with issues because rational people tend to act in their own self-interest.
-PoS works only because the best interests of the largest stakeholders usually do align with those of the network.
-In the case of a disagreement, however, the largest stakeholder might assume the role of the supreme commander.”

-The distributed Proof of Stake algorithm was created to solve problems with the earlier Proof of Work algorithms.
-To make it work the decisions are weighted based on multiple factors.

-First and foremost, the size of the stake and the interests of a validator are taken into account.
-Secondly, it is important to check when their decision last became the primary decision agreed upon by the network’s participants.
-Finally, it needs to be considered whether the outcome of this decision met with approval but he majority of the network participants.